flauwekeul/honeycomb/README.md

   - [ ] `grid.spiral(options)` (`grid.ring(options)` would be a spiral that stops)
   - [x] ~~`grid.line(options)`~~ see the `move()` traverser
   - [ ] ~~`grid.zigzag(options)`?~~ add if requested
-  - [ ] todo: methods that use path finding algorithms like A*?
+  - [ ] something that uses path finding algorithms like A*?
   - [x] ~~`grid.createTraverser(function* customTraverser(options) {})(options)`~~
   - [x] 👉 Make traversers even more fine-grained (~~seems very complex~~ it is, but worth it!)
     ```ts